Flag Protocol

 • the passing of a member of the campus community (in accordance with the family’s wishes)

-The Canada, BC, Okanagan Nation Alliance and UBC flags at UBC Okanagan and the Canada flag (at Flag Pole Plaza) and the BC, Musqueam and UBC flags (temporarily relocated to the East Mall Entrance and Plaza at the Irving K. Barber Learning Centre) on the UBC Vancouver campus are lowered on Saturday, September 30, 2023, acknowledging Orange […]
+The Canada, BC, Okanagan Nation Alliance and UBC Flags at UBC Okanagan and the BC, Musqueam and UBC flags on the UBC Vancouver Campus (temporarily relocated to the East Mall Entrance and Plaza at the Irving K. Barber Learning Centre) will be lowered on Tuesday, March 11, 2025, in remembrance.
+Dr. David McLean, O.B.C., LL.D., passed away on January […]

-Flags at UBC Okanagan will be lowered on Friday, September 29, 2023, in memory of Alex Thompson, a fourth-year student in the nursing program, who passed away on September 13 on the Needle Peak Hiking Grail in the Coquihalla Summit.
-Our sincere condolences to Alex’s family, friends and colleagues.
-A Celebration of Life will be […]
+Flags at UBC Okanagan will be lowered on Wednesday, February 5, 2025, in memory of Caleb Dornian a second-year Bachelor of Applied Science student in the electrical engineering program, who passed away on January 17, 2025, in Kelowna.
+Our sincere condolences to Caleb’s family, friends and colleagues.

 Okanagan Nation Alliance flag